Cycling in Estonia FAQ

 And if something still not covered, write it in the comments and we try to help you.

-- Ticks are everywhere - Riding on roads and forests path is safe and very-very hard to get in contact with any Ticks.
+• Should I be afraid of ticks in Estonia? - Riding on roads and forests path is safe and very-very hard to get in contact with any Ticks.
 Going to a walk in a long grass might be change of getting ticks to your skin or clothes.
 Visual check will help to remove them.

-- What are the road conditions and the traffic like in Estonia? - In recent years all bigger settlements, including capital have more and more cycling lines in urban areas.
+• What are the road conditions and the traffic like in Estonia? - In recent years all bigger settlements, including capital have more and more cycling lines in urban areas.
 Tallinn has over 300 km and major directions leaving-coming to city are covered (east, south, west).

 Rural areas have mostly very quiet tarmac roads with almost no trafic.
 Raods are wide enough for passing cyclists.
-Nature and forest roads are empty and it might take hours to meet any other people or vehicles. - What type of terrain to expect in Estonia? -
+Nature and forest roads are empty and it might take hours to meet any other people or vehicles.

-Estonia is located in the north-western part of the East European Plain, which is why the terrain is generally flat.
+• What type of terrain to expect in Estonia? - Estonia is located in the north-western part of the East European Plain, which is why the terrain is generally flat.
 Despite the small size of Estonia, our landscapes are very diverse – our uplands and plateaus alternate with lowlands, depressions, and valleys.

 In general West and North coasts are flat (also islands), with some gentle climbs to limestone cliffs.
 South and some of the central part is called land with rolling hills.
 Highest hill in all three Baltic countires locates in Sough-Estonia and is 318 meters above sea level.

-Read more about Estonia's biodiversity - Everyman's rights meaning in Estonia? -
+Read more about Estonia's biodiversity

-Estonia’s beautiful nature is open to everyone to explore and enjoy!
+• Options for camping in Estonia and Everyman's rights meaning in Estonia? - Estonia’s beautiful nature is open to everyone to explore and enjoy!
 We have a custom to visit nature and enjoy its beauty.
 The locals call it "igaüheõigus".
 But as always, rights come with responsibility.
 The rights mean: the freedom to roam the countryside, forage, fish with one line and rod, and enjoy the recreational use of natural areas – respectfully, of course.
 Remember, though, that with this right comes responsibility.
 Nature could be fragile, please treat carefully, leave no trace, avoid private property and stay out of areas designed to protect vulnerable environments or wildlife.

 Around public water bodies, a shore path up to four metres wide must be free to use for everyone.
 In conclusion it is great change to go wild camping alongisde endless coast or small lakes and rivers.
-Here more in detail! -
+Here more in detail!

 Add a comment